Termites of 1938: Plot

-A high-society woman named Muriel harbors aspirations of attending an esteemed dinner gathering hosted by an acquaintance.
+A high-society woman named Muriel has been looking forward to attending a dinner gathering hosted by an acquaintance.
 However, her spouse, Arthur, elects to embark on a fishing expedition, leaving her to contend with the prospect of attending the event unaccompanied.
-Faced with this predicament, Muriel instructs her maid to enlist the services of the Acme Escort Service to procure suitable companions, purportedly of collegiate demeanor.
-Regrettably, an inadvertent miscue transpires, resulting in a communication with the Acme Exterminator Co., overseen by the Stooges.
+On the advice of a friend, Muriel instructs her maid to enlist the services of the Acme Escort Service to procure suitable companions, whom her friend assures her are "mostly college boys from Harvard and Yale – perfect gentlemen".
+Regrettably, a miscue results in a communication with the Acme Exterminator Co., overseen by the Stooges.

-The Stooges, engrossed in the pursuit of innovative methods for rodent eradication, inadvertently accept the commission, ignorant of its true nature.
+The Stooges, engrossed in the pursuit of innovative methods for rodent eradication, accept the commission, ignorant of its true nature.
 Clad in formal attire, they arrive at the opulent abode amidst a gathering of distinguished guests, laboring under the misconception that their role is to cleanse the premises of vermin.
-However, upon being apprised of the commencement of the repast, the Stooges, accustomed to the hospitality afforded at such affairs, hasten to partake in the banquet, much to the consternation of the assembled company, who are aghast at their disregard for decorum.
+However, when the dinner is served, the Stooges rush with unseemly haste to partake in the banquet, and their atrocious table manners leave the assembled company nonplussed.

-Following the meal, as musical accompaniment ensues, the Stooges, seizing an opportunity for performance, unwittingly disrupt the proceedings with their antics, culminating in a calamitous altercation involving a saw, leading to the release of rodents and ensuing chaos.
-Recognizing the exigency of their task, the Stooges undertake earnest efforts to fulfill their perceived duty, albeit with calamitous consequences, inadvertently causing structural damage to the domicile and inadvertently injuring Muriel.
+The post-prandial musical entertainment is disrupted by the Stooges, who dismiss the musicians and provide their own inept performance, culminating in the destruction of a double bass with a saw.
+When mice emerge from the broken instrument, chaos ensues.
+The Stooges undertake earnest efforts to fulfill their perceived duty, albeit with calamitous consequences, causing structural damage to the house and inadvertently injuring Muriel.

-Upon Arthur's return, wielding a gopher bomb, he confronts the chaos unfolding before him.
-As the Stooges hastily attempt to flee in their automobile, Arthur's decisive action leads to the gopher bomb finding its way into their vehicle just as they step inside, precipitating a chaotic and disordered dispersal of the Stooges.
+Upon Arthur's return, he confronts the chaotic scene and angrily chases the Stooges from the premises after seizing a gopher bomb from their equipment bag.
+As the Stooges attempt to flee in their automobile, Arthur lobs the bomb in their direction.
+He hits his target: the car is blown to pieces and the Stooges are left sprawling in the road.